[Fixed] Exxon/Rex Tillerson: No longer willing to be "conservative" on climate risks, advocates carbon taxes and invests in carbon-lite tech

 so it has some credibility (in this vein, Rob Bradley`s MasterResource

-“free-market” energy blog has a post up toda,
+“free-market” energy blog has a post up today,

 “the consumer’s friend and the taxpayer’s friend;” Rob just